-As the weather cools, baby winter clothes become a necessity.
-But there’s more to protective baby dress in winter than simply throwing a baby jacket over a warm onesie and calling it a day.
-In fact, dressing a baby for the coldest temperatures requires a strategy.
-That strategy needs to be practiced and well-formulated to ensure parents feel comfortable with getting their kid outside, whether that means a walk from a store to the car, some chilly sledding, or waiting for public transportation.
+As the weather cools, baby winter clothes become a necessity — infants and toddlers are less able to regulate their body temperatures, so they’re more vulnerable to the cold.
+There’s much more to protective baby dress in winter than simply throwing a baby jacket over a warm onesie and calling it a day.
+In fact, dressing a baby for the coldest temperatures requires extra planning and extra time, as well as special attention to cold hands, faces, and feet.
+The best winter baby dress strategy is one that’s practiced and well-formulated, so that parents feel comfortable taking little ones outside, whether that means a walk from a store to the car, some chilly sledding, or a long wait for public transportation.
 After all, as the Scandinavians say: There’s no such thing as bad weather, just inappropriate clothing.
 And they should know, they’ve long practiced chilly endeavors like cold weather napping.

 The key is layering.
 Layers provide excellent insulation and can be added to or removed in order to find the right comfort level.
 Babies should have at least as many layers as their parents.
 A thin onesie, then a few long-sleeved shirts and pants, then a sweater or a sweatshirt, and coat or a snowsuit is a good start, according to Dr. Alison Mitzner, a board-certified pediatrician.
 Don’t forget the feet — if footie pajamas are called for, socks under footie PJs are better.

 “Always have gloves or mittens, hat and boots,” advises Mitzner.
 “Every child — and adult — needs a hat in the winter weather.
 You lose a good percentage of your body heat from the head.”
-Babies, with their ginormous noggins, are no exceptions.
+Babies, with their ginormous noggins, are no exception.

 When it’s time to travel, building in a little extra time into the schedule can keep the process from being overwhelming.
 Taking the time to warm up the car, if possible, helps keep kids warm.
 So does stashing the car seat carrier inside when not in use.
 But blankets are absolutely indispensable.